Swiss professors' interview with Kitabistan

 WL: There are two stories to tell.

-SM: Because I am a little bit younger than my colleague here, about half his age, not exactly but pretty much younger [he is laughing], my story is, I studied with his book when I was a student.
+SM: Because I am a little bit younger than my colleague here, about half his age, not exactly but pretty much younger [laughs], my story is, I studied with his book when I was a student.
 So his book was one of the textbooks we had to buy, we had to read.
 I still have my German version with different coloured pens, and my notes, and how I put the bookmarks, “This is an important point, for the exam”.
 Political science community in Switzerland is small.
 So I don’t remember when we first met.
 I think it was when you came to England.
 Because I never studied with you.
 Because he was at the University of Bern and I studied in Fribourg.
 And then I went to Rome.
 Then I went to England.
 And then we organized an event in England and we were looking for experts from Switzerland.
 And that proposed to Wolf Linder and he came to visit a Swiss in England for talking about Swiss democracy.
 Then we stayed in touch because we happened to live in the same town.
 And I worked at the institute with the professor that was his successor.
 So when professor Linder retired somebody else became professor and that somebody else hired me as his post-doctoral assistant.
 And then you (to Wolf Linder) were looking for a co-author.
 And you asked my boss whether he was interested.
 And my boss was interested but could not work with him because he had his own book on Swiss democracy.
 But he proposed to me and two other people.
 I still don’t know who the two other people are.
-So maybe you can ask him who the two other people who were proposed to were [he is laughing].
+So maybe you can ask him who the two other people who were proposed to were [laughs].
 Because he never told me.
 At first, Wolf was a bit sceptical because we started on the German version.
 And I took the third edition and I made some changes and I proposed to him “Look this is how I would change”.
-I remember in our first meeting he was like “That’s a lot of changes you proposed to the text” [he is laughing].
+I remember in our first meeting he was like “That’s a lot of changes you proposed to the text” [laughs].
 Also stylistic, making long sentences.
 He liked short sentences.
 So we found compromised, medium-long sentences, and new elements, like gender.
 And then we started to meet regularly and discuss.
 After 1 year we had the new version of the German book.
 And then 3 years later I was in touch with Palgrave who did the English version.
 And I asked “are you interested in a new English version” and we decided that since it worked so well in German, let’s do the same thing for the English version.
 So 3 years later with the same principle we would send the emails, and chapters to each other and we would meet and discuss page by page.

 WL: And if you want to know the story from my side, why I chose him?
 You know, 10 years ago, or no, 15 years ago I got to know there is a young guy who is doing his doctoral thesis, not in Switzerland.
 But as a Swiss he was in Canterbury and he did his thesis on the subject of federalism.
 And you know federalism in Great Britain is not an issue, or rather a negative issue.
 And he did that not in Switzerland but in Canterbury, England.

-WL: Yes his courage you know [he is laughing]… And we met at the conference in Canterbury.
+WL: Yes his courage you know [laughs]… And we met at the conference in Canterbury.
 We got to know each other personally.
 And then I looked for a partner and a co-author for the next edition of the German version because, for the 5th and 6th versions, I won’t be here any longer you know… So I looked for somebody who would be interested to take this book over.
 So today it is “Linder and Mueller”, the next time it will be Mueller.

 SM: ..
 And Linder.